mbernardi1961/kermit/README.md

 So I wanted to get something working and decided to test compile the new [C-Kermit Beta 10](https://www.kermitproject.org/ck10devbuilds.html).
 As Frank da Cruz says on the C-Kermit 10.0 Beta-Test Builds 2021-24 page; I provided a large percentage of the recent x86_64 Linux, BSD &amp; Solaris builds in VirtualBox and most the of the ARM builds using a Raspberry Pi 4.
+C-Kermit 10 Beta 11 was released on 8 August 2024 and has bee built sucessfully for 175 systems; including various BSD, Linux, & Solaris systems.
+With gcc, clang and ssl.

 It was particularly interesting building under the BSD and Solaris flavours, as I hadn't used either of these systems before.